 My experience exploring the entrepreneurial ecosystem field trip so far has been largely a British one.
 To date, I have experience working in multiple accelerators in RocketSpace, a tech-focused startup accelerator, and Founder’s factory, a multisector accelerator.
-I have worked in business development as well as in product design.
+I am an MSc Entrepreneurship student and have worked in business development as well as in product design.
 I was incredibly excited to discover different startup ecosystems abroad, so when I heard about the Entrepreneurship and Innovation Study Tour in Paris, it seemed like a great opportunity to learn more!

 During the trip, we visited a range of different organisations.
 Most notably, we visited the British Embassy and Station F, the largest accelerator hub I’ve ever seen and even Vivatech, Europe’s largest tech conference.
 It was great to understand the nature of entrepreneurship in France from these different angles.
 I didn’t know France was such a leader in tech, deep AI and innovation!